 8. Talk to people over Skype or phone instead of messaging

-9. Don’t keep checking you emails every 10 minutes:
+9. Don’t keep checking your emails every 10 minutes

-If you have an urge to check you mailbox for new mails every 5 to 10 minutes, you are not alone.
-This is one of the biggest time guzzlers of your work day.
-I would suggest that you open your mailbox only once in an hour, check the mails and reply as required, quickly (should not spend more than 15 minutes on this) and close your mailbox.
+I would suggest that you open your mailbox only once an hour, check the mail, reply as required, quickly (should not spend more than 15 minutes on this), and close your mailbox.
 This way you might just end up saving around 30 minutes in a day.

-10. Use RSS Feed Reader read daily blogs and online magazines
+10. Use RSS Feed Reader to read daily blogs and online magazines